MaxLFarrell/Seinfeld_THE_Twit/README.md

 Streaming API code based on [this](http://adilmoujahid.com/posts/2014/07/twitter-analytics/) example

 This code will trigger a sound file if trigger words are hit.
 These words are set inside the file while the tags you track are set from sys.
+(Step by step can be found in the in-line comments)

 Ex. python stream.py hello python will track #hello and #python